Meet Our Guides

 However she discovered that many Korean visitors weren’t able to appreciate the rich history of Singapore due to the language barrier.
 So she gathered a group of Korean colleagues to provide regular Korean tours in the Museum and they have proved a big success.

 She now wants to expand her love of guiding by sharing the best of Singapore outside of the Museum with Korean visitors and residents.
 These will be the first Korean walking tours specialising in Singapore’s heritage and culture.

-Yeonsil is a licensed Singapore Tourist Guide and is fluent in Korean and English and learning Singlish!
+Yeonsil is a licensed Singapore Tourist Guide and is fluent in Korean and English, and is learning Singlish!